ahvshim/PowerBI/README.md

 # Suggestions:

 -   Special offerings to boost overall sales on low sales period

--   Improve low sales category
+-   Improve bottom selling categories by providing advertisements or promotions

--   Outsourcing drivers for delivery during Sales or Festival period
+-   Outsourcing drivers for delivery during Sales or Festival periods

--   Investigate and Review the partner company with low review score and
+-   Investigate and Review the partner company with low review score

--   analysis customer's comment's provided in the dataset with NLP or any kind of language processing models
+-   analysis customers comments and reviews provided in the dataset with NLP or any kind of language processing models